History Canada: Dec. 6, 1917 Canada's worst domestic tragedy

 An enormous floating bomb- on fire- abandoned, drifting to shore

-It was 8;45 in the morning, as the Imo reversed out of the Mont Blanc grinding metal against metal causing sparks to ignite the extremely volatile benzol spilled from the toppled barrels.
+It was 8;45 in the morning, as the Imo reversed out of the Mont Blanc.
+The grinding metal against metal caused sparks to ignite the extremely volatile benzol spilled from the toppled barrels.

 The French ship’s crew makes an attempt to quench the fire which grows quickly out of control.